srumyantsev/srumyantsev.github.io/project-development.md

 ## Requirements
 - Combinations of all possible cases.
 [Parwise testing](http://www.pairwise.org/)
+- Method "How we implement this if we start from begging".
+Sometimes already implemented bad code pushing us continue implementing with some bad design decisions.
+It's very helpful to design requirements and not to be fixed by previously implemented requirements.
+- Method "Change original requirements".
+Sometimes we are in dead end, because some task requirements are pushing us there.
+One of possible solutions is to review original requirements and change them.

 ## Libraries
 - [Awesome dotnet](https://github.com/quozd/awesome-dotnet) - List of most popular libraries